z0rzi/dev-dive/README.md

 ### Ideas for future events:
 - Use of LLMs in programming
+- Javascript under the hood
 - Functional programming VS OOP
+- Class factories
+- How to create and publish an open source library (with pip or npm)?
+- Testing for voice or images?
-- Javascript performances and memory
+- Javascript performance and memory
 - The event loop